SinSuhas/SproutsAI/README.md

 This system provides a foundation for AI-powered recruitment screening while maintaining flexibility for future enhancements and customizations.

+**Note:**
+1. Backend is deployed on AWS EC2 t3.small instance.
+2. Sample resumes and sample Job Description have been provided in data/temp folder.

 ## Setup on local

 1. Create virtual environment: